tonyblatt/git-guru/README.md

 2. that there are changes to be committed
 3. check for previous commits to branch

-Actions performed:

-1. commit everything (commit)
-2. commit specific file (commit FILE_NAME)
-3. open gui (commit --gui, calls user editable script which executes git gui)
-4. always add all files when appropriate

-if branch != develop
-	if there are changes
-		if there was a previous commit
-			if user requested gui
-				run user defined script
-			else
-				amend previous commit
-			end if
-		else
-			if user requested gui
-				run user defined script
-			else
-				create new commit
-			end if
-		end if
-		return success
-	else
-		print “there are no changes to commit” return success
-	end if
-else
-	print “you cannot commit to develop”
-	return failure
-end if

 2. Rebase

 Branch to the current branch
-(branch CURRENT_BRANCH --rebase)

 3. Branch